defenseunicorns/kubernetes-fluent-client/doc/adr/0002-ship-kubernetes-integration-test-helpers.md

 Success criteria for continued investment and expansion after the initial KFC release: a third package adopts with less bespoke glue than either example package; migrations delete more code than the subtree adds; a contributor beyond the original author lands a change.
-These criteria govern whether the public helper surface should grow beyond the initial phases, rather than gating the initial KFC implementation needed for cross-repository adoption.
-Revert to blessed copy-paste helpers if packages begin wrapping the helpers or single-consumer options.

 Decisions made during review: the subpaths are `./test` and `./test/vitest`; helper changes use the `test` conventional-commit scope; default waiter timeouts adopt the values from the existing KFC